TJWalbeek/WeatherStation/README.md

     * D3.js / Javascript
     * CSS

-Disclaimer: Because most of this stuff was new to me, I used a lot of different tutorial I could find online (discussion fora, youtube, blogs etc.).
+Disclaimer: Because most of this stuff was new to me, I used a lot of different tutorials I could find online (discussion forums, YouTube, blogs etc.).
 For many steps I consulted and combined several tutorials and I likely don't remember all the sources.
 Where possible I will point you to the tutorials I used.
 To enhance my learning, I tried to re-write most of the code, but it is possible you recognize some signature of others.

 ## Overview
 Here is a rough outline of information flow in the project.